 BLUP90IOD2 uses an iteration on data algorithm.
 It can handle hundreds of millions of equations with complicated models in a reasonable time.
-However, it is only available with a research contract or for research at UGA.
+However, it is only available based on a research with UGA.
 The following options are available:

-OPTION conv_crit 1e-12
+OPTION conv\crit 1e-12